All emergency services

 Full travel advice: Local contacts

 Terrorists are very likely to try to carry out attacks in Russia.
-Terrorist groups, including al-Qaeda and Daesh aligned groups, continue to call for attacks in Russia.
-Attacks can be indiscriminate and may occur on or around seasonal, festive, or religious events in public places and could include popular tourist sites.
-Russia has seen a number of terrorist attacks which have caused large casualty numbers, including in Moscow and St Petersburg, and Russia’s aviation has also been targeted.
-Attacks may occur with little or no warning.
+Terrorist groups, including al-Qaeda and Daesh-aligned groups, continue to call for attacks in Russia.
+Attacks can be indiscriminate and may occur on or around seasonal, festive, or religious events in public places, including popular tourist sites.
+Attacks could occur with little or no warning.
+Always be alert to possible threats and have a clear exit plan.
+Russia has seen several terrorist attacks, which have caused large casualty numbers.
+Russia's aviation has also been targeted.

 Russian authorities continue to announce arrests and the disruption of planned attacks.